-The properties also feature approximately 77,200 square feet of retail space, comprising approximately 53,000 square feet of street-level and mezzanine-level retail space, and an externally-managed garage.
-Tenants include Equinox (a premium fitness club), the Amish Market (a food market), AT&T, Starbucks and Apple Bank.
-The weighted average remaining lease duration of the retail tenants at December 31, 2019, is approximately six years.
+The properties also feature approximately 77,400 square feet of retail space, comprising approximately 53,000 square feet of street-level and mezzanine-level retail space, and an externally-managed garage.
+Tenants include Equinox (a premium fitness club), Starbucks and Apple Bank.
+The weighted average remaining lease duration of the retail tenants at December 31, 2020, is approximately five years (this does not include a twenty-year lease with 7-Eleven for which rent payments will begin in 2022).

-Location 50 Murray Street and 53 Park Place
+Location • 50 Murray Street and 53 Park Place

-Building Type Residential
+Building Type • Residential

 • Retail

 Number of Units • 506

-Amenities Doorman
+Amenities • Doorman

-Elevators
+• Elevators

-Landscaped roof deck
+• Landscaped roof deck

-Rooftop basketball court
+• Rooftop basketball court

-Tenant lounge
+• Tenant lounge

 • Game room

-Toddler's play room
+• Toddler's play room

-In-house valet service
+• In-house valet service

-Screening room
+• Screening room

 Nearby Rapid Transit Access • MTA Subway A, C, E, N, R, 1, 2, 3 trains

-PATH train
+• PATH train

-The Tribeca House properties are encumbered by a loan through Deutsche Bank AG with a balance of \$360.0 million as of December 31, 2019.
+The Tribeca House properties are encumbered by a loan through Deutsche Bank AG with a balance of \$360.0 million as of December 31, 2020.
 The loan matures on March 6, 2028, bears interest at 4.506% and requires interestonly payments for the entire term.
 We have the option to prepay all (but not less than all) of the unpaid balance of the loan prior to the maturity date, subject to a prepayment premium if it occurs prior to December 6, 2027.